bwattle/Pizza-W_Olly-JS-Postgre/README.md

 You can find the frontend [here](https://sdd-pizza.netlify.app/) (dosent work on school wifi) and the backend [here](https://pizza-db.herokuapp.com/query)

-pizza thing for software class
+pizza thing for software class.

 Uses client side rendering, where the html is generated dynamically on the client with react.